 Where to find the “Big Five” in Malawi

 The Majete Wildlife Reserve is located in the Lower Shire Valley, at the bottom of the Rift Valley, only 70 km from the principal city of Blantyre.
 It was proclaimed as a wildlife reserve in 1955, and its area of 70.000 hectares includes moist miombo woodlands, dry savannah, and prominent thickets that cover the river banks.
-Poaching of large mammals ravaged the Reserve until the 2000s reducing their population to minimal numbers or even extinction.
-Since 2003, the reserve has been passed under the management of the no-profit organization African Parks that secured the Park commenced a large-scale reintroduction program for species historically occurring in the Area.
+The poaching of large mammals ravaged the Reserve until the 2000s reducing their population to minimal numbers or even extinction.
+Since 2003, the reserve has been passed under the management of the no-profit organization African Parks secured the Park and commenced a large-scale reintroduction program for species historically occurring in the Area.

 A total of 2500 animals from 15 different species were translocated into Majete, making it Malawi’s first “big five” Reserve.
 Nowadays it is possible to spot black rhinos, elephants, lions (about 15), leopards (rare), Cheetah (4 from august 2019), hyenas, hippos, civet, servals, giraffes (about 13), buffalos, zebras, several species of antelope (including Nyala), and over 300 species of birds.
-The excellent news is that Majete has not lost elephants, rhinos or lions to poaching since they were reintroduced in the park.
+The excellent news is that Majete has not lost elephants, rhinos or lions to poaching since they were reintroduced to the park.

 Activities in Majete Wildlife Reserve

 1. Game drive

 The best way to enjoy the park and its wildlife is by Majete open vehicles guided by a professional guide that will lead you around beautiful wilderness drive.
 The morning game drive last 2 hours and costs 25 USD (at 6 am, 10 am and 1 pm); the evening game drive lasts 3 hours and a half and costs 35 USD (at 4 pm).

 2. Walking safari

-It’s conducted by a professional guide and a ranger that will show you the different animals and habitat found in the Reserve, including the beautiful river banks abundant in birdlife.
+It’s conducted by a professional guide and a ranger that will show you the different animals and habitats found in the Reserve, including the beautiful river banks abundant in birdlife.
 It lasts around 1 hour and a half and costs 20 USD (it starts at 6 am).

 3. Boat safari